manishbsta/react-native-managed-template/README.md

 ## What's included?

-- Navigation with Expo-router
+- Navigation with Expo Router
 - Axios with Interceptors
 - Valtio for Global State Management
 - Unistyles for Styling
-- VsCode snippets for Screens and Components
+- VS Code snippets for Screens and Components
 - Custom Fonts
 - Utility Functions and Configs